SebGalina/FPVSoundLogger/README.md

 - Import the audio into your favorite video editor and drop it on the timeline — it syncs effortlessly with the DJI footage !

 ###### **⚠️ Duration ⚠️**
-Due to DJI's camera initialization delay after arming, a typical 2 second delta can be observe and you may need to offset the audio track by **0.5-2 seconds** in your editor.
+Due to DJI's camera record initialization delay after arming, a typical **0.5-2 seconds** seconds delta can be observe and you may need to offset the audio track in your editor.

 **Format:** `rec_XXXX_MM-SS.wav`
 - 🔵 **Index (XXXX)**: Auto-incremented counter (0001, 0002, 0003...)